 New Year’s resolutions, diets, a new sport…they’re all great for a while, and then they start to slip straight back to your to-do list.
 Don’t let that happen.
 Make it a habit of recording every project you complete and rewarding yourself for them.

 Change is happening all the time, all around us.
-I find that reading is the best way to learn about new tools, trends and technologies in my company’s industry so that we’re always updated and remain competitive.
+Reading is the best way to learn about new tools, trends and technologies in your company’s industry so that we’re always updated and remain competitive.

 That’s mostly why reading plays such an essential part in improving your work performance.